Alice Gray Jones

 Alice Gray Jones (née Jones; December 1852 – 17 April 1943), OBE was a Welsh writer and editor, known by the pseudonym Ceridwen Peris (referencing Saint Peris, the origin of placenames from her native region, such as Llanberis and Llyn Peris).
 She was an active temperance campaigner, and a co-founder of the North Wales Women's Temperance Union (Undeb Dirwestol Merched Gogledd Cymru).

 Early life and career

-She was born to David and Ellen Jones in the village of Trefor, Gwynedd, near Llanberis, close to where her father's family owned a woollen mill.
+She was born to David and Ellen Jones in the village of Llanllyfni, Gwynedd, near Llanberis, close to where her father's family owned a woollen mill.
 Her mother was a cousin of the prominent minister and writer John John Roberts, known as Iolo Caernarfon.

 After being educated at Dolbadarn Primary School and at Swansea Training College, she worked as a schoolteacher, eventually becoming head of the school at Dolbadarn which she had attended as a child.
 In 1881, she married the Rev William (or Williams) Jones.